-One of the biggest parental rights is the right to consent or object to the adoption of ones child.
+One of the biggest parental rights is the right to consent or object to the adoption of one's child.
 Generally, adoption requires the consent of both parents, provided they meet certain requirements.
 To gain parental rights, including the right to object to adoption, biological fathers unmarried to the mother must not only establish paternity, but also demonstrate a commitment to parenting the child.

 A biological father wanting a say in adoption decisions should establish paternity as soon as possible.
-Failure to establish paternity can prevent an unmarried father from gaining any parental rights at all.
+Failure to establish paternity can prevent a single father from gaining any parental rights at all.
 Waiting too long can demonstrate a lack of commitment to parent the child.
 This can even mean needing to establish paternity before the birth of the child in certain cases, such as when the mother indicates early on in pregnancy a desire to put the child up for adoption.

 Timing and Unaware Fathers

 The facts of each case will differ, but to give himself the best chance of guaranteed input in adoption decisions, an unmarried father should not wait to learn about potential children.
-He should proactively seek out knowledge of any children he may have fathered and take all steps possible to establish a parental role.
+Instead, he should proactively seek out knowledge of any children he may have fathered and take all steps possible to establish a parental role.

-Commitment to Parenting
+Unmarried Fathers and Adoption: Commitment to Parenting

 Objecting to Adoption

-Depending on state law, fathers who do not consent to the adoption of their child should file an objection to the adoption in the appropriate court, or in some cases with the state health and human services department.
+Depending on state law, fathers who don't consent to the adoption of their child should file an objection to the adoption in the appropriate court, or in some cases with the state health and human services department.
 Often, an objection to adoption must include an indication of intent to petition for custody of the child in a short period of time, 30 days, for example.

 What Are Your Rights as an Unmarried Father?
 A Lawyer Can Help